§ 410.10 Statutory Authority

 - (b)If a community defender organization that has been approved under the plan for the district court applies for any grant, it must do so on a form prepared by the Director of the AO for the use of the Judicial Conference in considering applications for such grants.
 The receipt and use of grant funds are subject to the conditions set forth in Appx 4A (Community Defender Organization: Grant and Conditions).
 Community defender organizations must agree to and accept these conditions before grant payments are issued.

 - (c)A Model Code of Conduct for Federal Community Defender Employees is set forth in Appx 4B.
-Unless a variance from one or more of the Model Code's provisions is sought from, and approved by, the AO Office of Defender Services, the community defender organization's board of directors must adopt the Model Code of Conduct as set forth in Appx 4B and make it applicable to all of the community defender organization's employees.
+Unless a variance from one or more of the Model Code's provisions is sought from, and approved by, the AO Defender Services Office, the community defender organization's board of directors must adopt the Model Code of Conduct as set forth in Appx 4B and make it applicable to all of the community defender organization's employees.
 See: Clause 22 of Appx 4A (Community Defender Organization: Grant and Conditions).

 § 430.10 Payment of Transcripts